CHAPTER Eng

 (4) Pay the fee required in Plc 1002.41.

-The applicant shall submit or arrange for the submission of the
+shall submit or arrange for the submission of the following in support of the

 (1) Transcripts from all post-secondary schools